felipendc/vicyos-hefftor-polybar/README.md

 ***Pavucontrol is now in the building!!!*** <br />

-I got very happy when I managed to create this module made it work.
+I got very happy when I managed to create this module made it work on the polybar.
 Why?<br />
 I think, I've forgot to mention that I also have a Desktop and this module is very handy, when it comes to switch between audio-output.<br />

 The reason I made a module for pavucontrol is because the system-tray doesn't have its option.<br />